DALDEI/s3-bucket-listing/README.md

     S3BL_IGNORE_PATH = true;

+### Hidden files

+Some S3 tools create S3 'directories' ( keys ending with "/"), these are shown in the parent file listing but hidden in the sub directory listing or they would show up blank.
+Note that if you dont have an index.html in every directory you wil get a "404 Not Found" error from S3.

+By default the script hides all files beginning with "."

+To change this set the following javascript variable:

+   S3_EXCLUDES=/regex-to-exclude/

+The default rule is

+  S3_EXCLUDES=/(^\.)/; // hide . files by default

+To disable excludes set

+   S3_EXCLUDES=null

 ### Configuring the Bucket to List

 By default, the script will attempt to guess the bucket based on the url you